springload/react-accessible-headings/README.md

 </Level>
 ```

 And then consider if there's an <abbr title="information architecture">IA</abbr> change that lowers the heading level of all of these because there's a new `h1` in the page.
 It's now easy to add a `<Level>` wrapper to indent everything and you're done.
-Much easier than updating lots of `h*` numbers around the code to realign them all.
+Much easier than updating lots of `h*` numbers around the code to realign them all...

 ```jsx
 <Level>